Rodainasabry99/EEE-RAS-ROS-26/Task_15/README.md

 ---
 ## URDF Modification

-A simple modification was made to the URDF file by changing the robot's blue material color.
-The robot was relaunched to verify the change in RViz.
+A simple modification was made to the URDF file by changing the blue material color to another color.
+The robot was relaunched to verify the visual change in RViz.

 ### Before Modification